HomeFinding Aids to the CollectionsFinding Aid to the Papers of W. Miller Goss

 Top

-Joseph L. Pawsey Series: This series (currently being processed) includes materials specifically related to the research for and publication of Joe Pawsey and the Founding of Australian Radio Astronomy: Early Discoveries, from the Sun to the Cosmos, by W.M.
+Joseph L. Pawsey Series: Pawsey (1908-1962) was a leader in radio astronomy, both in Australia and internationally, encouraging young scientists in the field and envisioning new instrumentation.
+This series (currently being processed) includes general Pawsey materials as well as materials specifically related to the research for and publication of Joe Pawsey and the Founding of Australian Radio Astronomy: Early Discoveries, from the Sun to the Cosmos, by W.M.
 Goss, Claire Hooker, Ronald D. Ekers (2023).
-The bulk of the material is filed by chapter, and includes copies of correspondence, reports, memos, etc. The book itself is available as an open access title.
+The book is available as an open access title.
 The publisher’s online version of the book includes electronic supplementary material, PDF documents linked from citations in the text.
-The NRAO/AUI Archives hosts extensive additional supplementary material to the book.
+The NRAO/AUI Archives hosts extensive additional supplementary material to the book, also noted in the text.
+Related materials: For additional materials about Pawsey's appointment as NRAO Director, see materials in the Founding and Organization Series of the Records of NRAO.

 Top